 Note: Students cannot complete a project with their current employer.
 Students undertaking this course will be allocated to a project provider, namely a local business.
 They will be required to attend the workplace in order to gather data relevant to their project.
-An application is needed for enrolment in this course and is available at:: http://www.newcastle.edu.au/__data/assets/pdf_file/0006/92796/BUSN3001-Application.pdf
+An application is needed for enrolment in this course and is available by clicking on the BUSN3001 Application link on the following page: https://www.newcastle.edu.au/about-uon/governance-and-leadership/faculties-and-schools/faculty-of-business-and-law/resources/for-students

 1. Analyse the needs of an organisational issue within the workplace and meet the organisation's requirements through the development and completion of a disciplined project, culminating in a written report.